 My favorite way to reach the Old City is by using Park and Ride.
 Park and Ride mean that you leave your car at one of the free parking lots near the Jerusalem Light Rail (in my case, and if you are arriving from the center of Israel, it is the Ammunition Hill parking).
 And then take the Jerusalem Light Rail to City Hall station.
-The City Hall, which is located at Safra square, is a short walk from Jaffa gate.
+The City Hall, located at Safra square, is a short walk from the Jaffa gate.

 While checking the official site, I saw different opening hours on various pages.
 Thus, I assume that the broader opening hours are for the church itself (including the tower).
 Which are: Monday – Saturday: 10:00 – 17:00